ishaansathaye/daily-problems/LeetCode/notes/leetnotes.md

 ## Sort List

-Topics: _Linked List, Merge Sort, Slow-Fast Pointers_
+Topics: _Linked List, Merge Sort, Slow-Fast Pointers, Divide and Conquer_

 - Original solution uses extra space to store the linked list values
   - Then sorts the list and creates a new linked list